Receiver In The Ear Hearing Aids

 Receiver In The Ear (RITE) and Receiver In The Canal (RIC) hearing aids are one of the most popular options available on the market.

 Barely visible when worn, the Receiver In Canal hearing aid sits behind the ear and delivers sound directly to the receiver in the ear canal which gives the sound a more natural quality.
+It also has all the best hearing aid features available.

 How They Work